Clepalitto/Clepalitto/README.md

-- I'm a third party dev
+- I'm a third party dev 🖥️
-- I'm currently working on a Python **cURL-command** based web browser
+- I'm currently working on a Python 🐍 **cURL-command** based web browser
+- I have started a Computer-Aided Music application in Python 🎵